Create a Website Account - Manage notification subscriptions, save form progress and more.

 Stop here on red tells drivers that they have to stop where the stop line is, even if the intersection looks like the driver should stop elsewhere, such as near a traffic signal.

 The City of Coppell Public Works Department will pick-up debris from the roadways within the City limits that are impeding the travel of vehicles and pedestrians.
 We can be reached at 972-462-5150.
+In the event of an emergency during non-business hours please contact Coppell Police Dispatch at 972-304-3610.

 The City of Coppell Public Works Department will re-locate tree limbs or branches that are impeding the travel of vehicles or pedestrians on a walkway or roadway.